Setting up a marine farm

 Find out which species can be farmed

-Requirements to establish a marine farm
+Requirements for starting a marine farm

 To set up a new marine farm, you need:

-- resource consent (also known as a coastal permit) from the local council or authority
+- resource consent (also known as a "coastal permit") from the local council or authority

-- our assessment of the potential effect of the farm on fishing (known as an undue adverse effects test)
+- our assessment of the potential effect of the farm on fishing (known as an "undue adverse effects test")

-- to be a registered fish farmer.
+- to be a registered farmer.